harshpaal/Fake_News_Detection/data/README.md

-Thsi folder contains the preprocessed dataset
+This folder contains the preprocessed dataset
+\n
+The dataset is taken from https://github.com/joolsa/fake_real_news_dataset/blob/master/fake_or_real_news.csv.zip